mdkamran-stack/kubernetes/devops_molvi/kr-network_k8s-troublesh.md

 ## what is affinity vs antiaffinity in k8s

-affinity means scheduling pods together based on rules (e.g., co-locating workloads), while anti-affinity means scheduling pods apart to avoid running them on the same node or topology.
+affinity means scheduling pods together based on rules (e.g., co-locating workloads), while anti-affinity means scheduling pods to avoid running them on the same node or topology.

 ## Suppose we have schedule a pod on node2 if not available then goes on node3